FraserTooth/echonet_interface/README.md

 Based off of the work in [this blog](https://qiita.com/puma_46/items/9dfc27323674641ed5b4)

 ## How to Run
-First, add a file called `config.py` to your project, containing the following:
+First, add a file in called `config.py` to your `src` folder, containing the following:
 ```python
 serialPortDev = '/dev/cu.usbserial-DM03SAK8'    # For MAC
 # For windows try 'COM3'